Straight to the Point

 Surprisingly, almost none of the more expensive versions—models with counterweights on their hinge tops or fancier materials—worked as well as the cheapest of the bunch.
 Here are my picks.

-Best for Wine Bottles: HIC Natural Cork Pourers
+The Best Pour Spout for Wine Bottles: HIC Natural Cork Pourers

 These pourers have natural cork stoppers that fit snugly into a standard wine bottle.
 They pour quickly and evenly, giving you plenty of control.
 I've used these pourers for over a decade in the same bottle with no real issues other than the occasional cleaning (I just run it through the dish washer).
 The only downside?
 They won't fit into the top of a standard bottle of olive oil, which means that you have to transfer your oil to a wine bottle for them to work.

-Coming in at about a buck cheaper than the cork pourers (and even cheaper if you buy them by the half dozen), these pourers have ribbed plastic stoppers that are designed to fit into any sized bottle lid.
+Coming in a bit cheaper than the cork pourers, these pourers have ribbed plastic stoppers that are designed to fit into any sized bottle lid.
 Like the cork versions, they pour fast and smooth.
 My only complaint with them is that the metal pourers pull out of their ribbed plastic sleeves when you try and remove the stoppers from the bottles, requiring you to pry the plastic out with your fingertips.
 It's a minor hassle for an otherwise great product.

 The big downside?
 It pours oil very slowly.
 About a quarter the rate of a standard pourer which means that if you, like me, cook with olive oil all the time, you may get frustrated at how slowly it drizzles into the pan.
 On the other hand, it's the ideal pourer for your fanciest olive oil, the oil that you want to apply ever-so-sparingly to a finished dish.